What cultural practice can help mitigate the effects of Summer Patch?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-Improving aeration and drainage is a crucial cultural practice for mitigating the effects of Summer Patch, a disease caused by the pathogen Magnaporthe poae.
-This fungus thrives in wet, poorly drained environments, particularly when grass is stressed during warm weather.
-By enhancing soil aeration and drainage, you can promote healthier turf that is less susceptible to disease.
+Improving aeration and drainage is a vital cultural practice for mitigating the effects of Summer Patch, a turf disease caused by the pathogen Magnaporthe poae.
+This disease thrives in conditions where there is limited air movement and excess moisture, which can promote fungal growth and stress the turf.

 Subscribe